knownorigin/docs.knownorigin.io/docs/guide/user-socials-verification.md

 * Make sure if you have **multiple Twitter profiles**, the one you log in as **matches** the one on your profile.
   One option is to log out of all of them, then when performing the verification process, you can correctly log in to the right account.

+* If you have linked your account and then you **change your handle** on Twitter/Instagram - verification can/will fail.
+If so then remove the linked tool in your settings on Twitter/Instagram account, log in out of KO and try again.

 * If you once got verified and then changed your social accounts, you will need to re-verify them to get the blue badge back.